 Established almost four decades ago to fight for workers injured by asbestos, Baron & Budd has expanded to confront not only the asbestos industry but also other societal threats such as water contamination, unsafe pharmaceutical drugs and devices, overtime violations, trucking accidents, financial industry fraud, nursing home abuse and automobile recalls.

 Today, we offer Americans protection in virtually every aspect of their lives.

 Take, for example, the pharmaceutical industry.
 Not only does misleading or incomplete marketing of name brand name drugs like Avandia lead to health complications or even death, it also places a burden on states by ratcheting up Medicare and Medicaid expenses for drug-related complications.
 Baron & Budd took on the challenge of holding Avandia manufacturer GlaxoSmithKline accountable by representing thousands of individual Avandia users in a confidential settlement and by representing the States of Kentucky, Maryland, Mississippi, New Mexico, South Carolina, Utah and West Virginia in a combined $177 million settlement.

 Other Baron & Budd cases have led to wide-sweeping changes, impacting virtually every consumer.
 Such is the case with bank overdraft fee litigation.
-As part of a class action, Baron & Budd helped negotiate several multi-million dollar settlements to repay bank clients for a portion of the absurdly high fees they were charged as a result of the banks’ highly profitable practice of reordering debit card expenditures from high to low.
+As part of a class action, Baron & Budd helped negotiate several significant settlements to repay bank clients for a portion of the absurdly high fees they were charged as a result of the banks’ highly profitable practice of reordering debit card expenditures from high to low.
 The settlement also forced a change in banking practices.